karkirowle/karkirowle.github.io/_publications/icaasp_oral_cancer.md

 ---
-title: "Paper Title Number 1"
+title: "Towards taming oral cancer data in the wild: an explainable machine learning approach"
 collection: publications
 permalink: /publication/icaasp-2019
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2009-10-01
-venue: 'Journal 1'
+venue: 'ICAASP 2020'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---